 The Ethernet port is actively running EtherNet/IP.
-From the factory, the DXM is configured to read and write registers on DX80 wireless devices 1 through 16.
-Custom configurations can be set using the configuration software.
+From the factory, the DXM Controller is configured to read and write registers on DX80 wireless devices 1 through 16.
+Custom individual local register configurations can be set with the Protocol Conversion field in the DXM Configuration Software.

 By default, EtherNet/IP is active.